giga-sec/gigaSec-Tech-Notes/3. Notes/Metasploit.md

 `info` command .
 - More info about the exploit within its context

 `back` command
 - Leave the current context

 `use` command
 - To go into a certain context
 - You can use the Exploite Modules to browse context. [[Exploit Modules and categories of Metasploit]]

 `show options`
 Idk, it shows you options I guess?

+`search command`
-`search ms7-010`.
+Syntax: `search <CVE numbers, exploit names, target system>` Example ->`search ms7-010`.
-will search the Metasploit Framework database for modules relevant to the given search parameter.
-You can conduct searches using CVE numbers, exploit names (eternalblue, heartbleed, etc.), or target system.
+You can conduct searches using
+-> CVE numbers,
+-> exploit names (eternalblue, heartbleed, etc.)
+-> target system.

+It uses Metasploit Framework Database to give the results of the searches